Men's Basketball - Staff

 Title: Men's Head Basketball Coach

-Jerre Cole enters his third year at the head men's basketball coach at Highland Community College.
+Jerre Cole enters his seventh year as the head men's basketball coach at Highland Community College.
 Cole is no stranger to the HCC after playing for the Scottie basketball team for two years (1989-91).

 Prior to his return to Highland, Cole was the head coach at Lamar State College-Port Arthur in Port Arthur, Tex.
 He oversaw the program's move into NJCAA Division I from Division III in his one season as head coach.